daily-demos/fullscreen-prebuilt-ui/README.md

 If you require more control over the API requests, there is also a sample serverless function that can be deployed to Netlify that will create rooms for you.
 You can use this instead of the proxy.
 Just uncomment the `functions` line in `netlify.toml`.

+## Local dev

+Install Netlify CLI globally:

+`npm i -g netlify-cli`

+Run dev server:

+`netlify dev`

+> If you need the API proxy locally then add your API key to `netlify.toml`, **but make sure you remove it before you commit any changes**.

 ## Contributing and feedback

 Let us know how experimenting with this demo goes!
 Feel free to reach out to us any time at `help@daily.co`.